CDCgov/RecordLinker/docs/site/app-configuration.md

-# Configuration
+# Application Configuration

-## Application Configuration
+## Application Settings

-The RecordLinker application is configured via a [pydantic-settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/) configuration class.
+The Record Linker application is configured via a [pydantic-settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/) configuration class.
 The settings are loaded from environment variables or a `.env` file, allowing for easy customization without modifying the code.
 When both an environment variable and a `.env` file are present, the environment variable takes precedence.

-### Configuration Settings

-Each setting can be configured as follows:
+> 💡 For information on algorithm configuration, see the [Algorithm Configuration](algo-configuration.md) section.

 `DB_URI (Required)`